dmvaldman/dmvaldman.github.io/_posts/2015-03-12-trekking-in-myanmar.markdown

 *Shan villager with traditional headress*

 ![](/assets/img/myanmar/1*PT6uKZ9z6AKFCGMqm3IGOA.jpeg)
-*A Nepalese woman.*
+*A Nepalese woman*

 Many Nepalese came to Myanmar during the British occupation.Wherever we trekked, we stopped in strangers homes for tea and a reprieve from the sun.
 We were always welcomed.
 Villagers would gather in the windows as we walked.
 We would say “May-sin-ka” (Shan for “hello”) and they would grin and look at you with a certain curiosity.
 Burmese is not spoken.
 I taught a 7 year old girl how to use my camera, and she took about 100 blurry photos, each one more amazing to her than the last.
 They all try to swipe the screen.

 ![](/assets/img/myanmar/1*YBe3f7hj4-0FvnSOCy04rg.jpeg)
-*Organizing the firewood before the horses arrive with more.*
+*Organizing the firewood before the horses arrive with more*

 ![](/assets/img/myanmar/1*XC7Pzsd_4Ayq-gniEeeQtw.jpeg)